 Let’s face it — modern music is perfect.
 Arrangements and recordings are perfectly quantized (time-aligned to a grid) in almost all popular recordings.
 Many musicians still try to fight against the grain to maintain a sense of personal integrity.

-Let’s face it.
-Modern music is perfect.
-Arrangements and recordings are perfectly quantized (time-aligned to a grid) in almost all popular recordings.
-Most musicians try to fight against the grain to maintain a sense of personal integrity, but the vast majority of other bands (your competition) will be sacrificing this honesty to win in the eyes of an innocent concert-goer.
+The vast majority of other bands (your competition) will be sacrificing this honesty to win in the eyes of innocent concert-goers.
 If you and your band decide to steer down the road of using backing tracks, it’s important to understand how to implement such a system and realize the risks associated.

 Have you ever been to a show and noticed one or two MacBook Pros on stage with the musicians?
 These computers are most likely either running a playback system or providing virtual instruments to be used by a MIDI controller (or a combination of the two).

 I can’t say either way, but I generally don’t believe using backing tracks is cheating if you’re a band or artist.
 Certainly, it is easier to play along with an existing recording of music.
 Using tracks allows for an entirely different performance, one that isn’t possible with solely musicians on stage.

 And that in itself may be the issue entirely.
 An organic ensemble of musicians on stage will always have its magic, but I won’t criticize artists who use backing tracks.